Mortgage Information for Newcomers To Canada

 Newcomer Mortgage Insurance FAQs

-Down payments cannot be borrowed from other lenders but need to come from savings, the sale of another property or a financial gift from a relative that don’t have a repayment obligation.
+Down payments cannot be borrowed from other lenders but need to come from savings, the sale of another property or a financial gift from a relative that doesn’t have a repayment obligation.

 This is mandatory insurance in Canada for mortgages with less than a 20% down payment of purchase price.
 This insurance serves to protect the mortgage lender in case the borrower defaults on the mortgage.